Maximal Anderson Localization and Suppression of Surface Plasmons in Two-Dimensional Random Au Networks: Summary and Outlook

 \section{Summary and Outlook}

-Summing up, we showed both experimentally and theo\-reti\-cal\-ly that (self-affine) metallic networks of very low mass thickness and coverage support Anderson localized (disorder-driven) LSP resonances.
+Summing up, we showed both experimentally and theo\-reti\-cal\-ly that (self-affine) metallic networks of very low mass thickness and coverage support Anderson localized (disorder-driven) LSP resonances that are confined to the network plane in their oscillation direction.
 These LSP modes have very large quality factors close to the theoretical maximum and show increasing spatial localization toward higher excitation energies (frequencies).
-They typi\-cal\-ly consist of few hotspots and couple to electromagnetic plane waves.
-They are only weakly affected by retardation effects and disappear above above ca. $1.6$\,eV in the investigated Au networks, which explains their exceptionally large transparency in the optical spectrum.

-Unresolved questions pertain to a better understanding for the observed correlation distance, multi-hotspot character of the localized modes, their spectral distribution, and the impact of the networks' self-affinity, which hinges on the development of an analytical description of AL in such random 2D networks (e.g., via self-consistent AL theory).
+They typi\-cal\-ly consist of few hotspots, couple to electromagnetic plane waves, and their localization behaviour is driven by the random distribution of the network holes mainly.
+They are only weakly affected by retardation effects and disappear above ca. 1.7\,eV in the investigated Au networks, which explains their exceptionally large transparency in the optical spectrum.\\ Unresolved questions pertain to the existence of a mobility edge and generally to a better understanding for the observed correlation distance, their spectral distribution, and the impact of the networks' self-affinity and thickness, which hinges on the development of an analytical description of AL in such random 2D networks (e.g., via self-consistent AL theory).
 Such a theory could support the development of design rules for the networks, e.g., in order to further optimize design transparency for envisaged future application as transparent electrodes.

 \begin{appendix}